Chinese language romanization in Taiwan: Personal names

 There are a few Taiwanese personalities (such as politicians) whose names are in obscure or idiosyncratic schemes.
 For instance, using any major romanization, former president Lee Teng-hui's surname would have been Li.
-Former vice-President Vincent Siew's surname is a rare form of Xiao, from Hokkien (also Sio or Siau).
-Hsiao Bi-khim, Taiwan representative to the US, has a given name that is the Hokkien romanization of 美琴.
+Former vice-president Vincent Siew's surname is a rare form of Xiao, from Hokkien (also Sio or Siau).
+Hsiao Bi-khim, Taiwan representative to the US and later vice-president, has a given name that is the Hokkien romanization of 美琴.
 The given names of successive presidents Ma Ying-jeou and Tsai Ing-wen are romanized in Gwoyeu Romatzyh.
 The single closest romanization to Chen Shui-bian's name would be Hanyu Pinyin.

-On August 9, 2019 the Ministry of Foreign Affairs Bureau of Consular Affairs amended Article 14 of the Passport Act to make it possible to have Romanized names transliterated from one of a number of "national languages", which include Hoklo, Hakka, and indigenous languages.
+On August 9, 2019, the Ministry of Foreign Affairs Bureau of Consular Affairs amended Article 14 of the Passport Act to make it possible to have Romanized names transliterated from one of a number of "national languages", which include Hoklo, Hakka, and indigenous languages.
 Previously only Mandarin romanization in Wade–Giles, Pinyin, or Tongyong Pinyin were possible.

 Businesses

 Public and private enterprises are not bound to any set of standards in their English names.
 The variations in this areas are therefore even greater and unpredictable.
 Some chose to transliterate their names, but others opted to translate the meaning.
 The first word of Chunghwa Telecom, Chinese Television and China Airlines are actually identical in Mandarin, i.e., Zhonghua (中華), meaning "Chinese (in a general sense)".

-Many business owners use an ad hoc approach, so long as the end result is pronounceable and visually pleasant.
+Many business owners use an ad hoc approach, so long as the result is pronounceable and visually pleasant.
 The Hualon Group and Yulon Motor have opted for readability and have lost a couple of letters.
 (The second syllable would be long or lung in all major romanizations).

 As many conglomerates in Taiwan are owned by the Hoklo, it is not uncommon to find companies that romanized their names in Hokkien.
 The Shin Kong Group, for example, is faithful to its Hokkien pronunciation (新光 (Sin-kong)) but not Mandarin.

 Like those on street signs, romanization on store signs and commercial products' labels are not yet systematized.